Jason-Pallone/Breakout-2D/README.md

 # Breakout-2D

-This is the game breakout in 2D created using JavaScript and HTML canvas, the game keeps track of player lives and the current score.
+This is the game breakout in 2D created using JavaScript and HTML canvas.
+Use the ball and paddle to break the bricks!
+Each brick you break gives you 1 point towards your overall score.
+Break all the bricks to win the game!
+The game keeps track of player lives and the current score.
 There is a message for when you win the game or if you lose.

 To run this project on your PC follow the steps below.